MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 === Mark-Sweep Collectors

 This is a two phase algorithm.
 First, distinguish live objects from garbage (mark) and the reclaim the garbage (sweep).
-This is non-incremental: the program is paused to perform colection when memory becomes tight.
+This is non-incremental: the program is paused to perform collection when memory becomes tight.

 ==== Marking Phase